berkes/berkes.github.com/_posts/2012-10-22-spree-on-budgethoster-site5.markdown

 All in all, I am very happy with this host.
 It offers far (far!) more then one would expect from a €5/month.
 In my "enterprise"-jobs, I have to deal with €500-and-up-per-month hosters who have far worse deals, support, deployment and uptime.

+Their absolute biggest downside is the way their bulkhosting environment holds them back from upgrading to Ruby 1.9.3.
+So, if you depend on a reasonable recent Ruby-version, bad luck.

 ## Git Deploy